Family Care

 With multiple family members working in the health care field, Joshua Tombe developed an early interest in anatomy, physiology and psychology.

 “My aunt and uncle are both doctors.
-My sister Ashley, BSN’24 (Metro), and I are both going to be nurses,” says Tombe, a junior at the Metropolitan Campus who is studying health studies and nursing.
+My sister Ashley, BSN’24 (Metro), and I are both going to be nurses,” says Tombe, a junior nursing major at the Metropolitan Campus.
 “Ashley has always inspired me to push myself.
 She’s the reason I applied to FDU and to the Honors Program.
 She’s given me advice on how to achieve both social and academic success.
 She motivates me and is my biggest inspiration.”

 Following his sister’s recommendations, he applied to the Educational Opportunity Fund and the Honors Program, finding community in both programs.